alanavasconcelos/Nobel-Prize-Winners/README.md

 How to run:

-1 - Have npm on your machine
+1 - Have npm on your machine;
 2- Run the following commands:

 ```